curl/everything-curl/usingcurl-copyas.md

 the line of the specific resource you are interested in, you right-click with the mouse and you select "Copy as cURL" and it will generate a command line for you in your clipboard.
 Paste that in a shell to get a curl command line that makes the transfer.
-This feature is available by default in all Chome and Chromium installations.
+This feature is available by default in all Chrome and Chromium installations.

 ![copy as curl with Chrome](chrome-copy-as-curl.png)